ingoweiss/manyworlds/README.md

 pip install manyworlds
 ```

-### What If Test Runners Could Run Scenario Trees Directly?
+### What If Test Runners Could Run Scenario Graphs Directly?

 I believe this is where it could get really interesting.
 A few examples: